 First in preparation for CPT-EMDR, I'll have you complete the PCL5 (PTSD Symptom Severity Inventory) to establish a pre-treatment baseline.
 And we'll make sure we've evaluated any other history and symptom information which could be helpful in guiding your treatment.
 And then, I’ll review and if necessary instruct you on basic and frontline mood regulation skills (breath control, self-calming, and emotional grounding strategies) .
 Before we proceed with the trauma exposure, desensitization, and reprocessing work, you’ll need to feel confident that whenever you wish to do so, you’re able to shift away from any felt intolerable emotions or memories which may come up.
 And it will have to be understood that you’re the one in control, the one to decide when you want to make that shift whether it means aborting trauma work during a treatment session or deciding to put aside work altogether for a visit or even discontinue trauma treatment altogether.

-After we decide which trauma to process or which to process first, we’ll proceed toward identifying the beliefs about yourself and others which have taken hold of you since the trauma even while you have consciously been trying everything you can to avoid thinking about what happened.
 Using the best of CPT and EMDR, we'll give you a safe and emotionally doable platform to bring to light the specific dysfunctional beliefs that are keeping you stuck re-experiencing the trauma.

 Post-trauma emotional fallout and behavior changes and coping difficulties normally run their course and dissipate with time.
 But for that to have happened, you would have had to find a way to accept the reality of what happened and feel vs avoid feeling your emotions about it.
 And to the degree you were able to do that, you would have been left with the natural pain and suffering that comes with remembering trauma events or with grieving any permanent losses you suffered, e.g. the death of a loved one; but not stuck and hooked reliving the event as if it had just happened or was still happening; and not having basic positive beliefs about yourself, others, or the world shattered or further out of reach if cumulative severe past trauma had already left you with a loose hold on those kinds of beliefs.